ERG (gene): EWS gene fusion

 Ewing's sarcoma is associated with chromosomal translocations, which typically results in fusion genes with transcriptional regulators.
 This means that the protein transcribes for with the gene could be produced in excess or under- produced resulting in unnatural activity in cells.
 Typically this is the first step in a cell's progression to malignancy.
 In about 10% of Ewing's Sarcoma cases have an EWS1-ERG fusion.

 Fusion with TLS/FUS

 In acute myeloid leukemia, the t(16;21) translocation in myeloid leukemia fuses TLS/FUS to ERG which disrupts the natural TLS/FUS RNA binding domain, and instead inserting the ERG DNA binding domain.

-Location

-ERG is located on chromosome 21.
-The ERG protein is expressed at a similar level throughout the body.

 Interactions

 ERG has been shown to interact with: